- Ad Tracking

 Have you ever gone to the mall and seen a Lexus that you can register to win?
 Often times the promotion appears to be put on by a local car dealer—and sometimes this is the case.
 However, other times, the “contest” is actually being executed by a marketing company on behalf of multiple companies.
 One of the participants might be a local car dealer, but another might be a company that sells timeshares.
 You give your email to the car dealer hoping to win the Lexus and end up getting spammed until eternity by a company selling time shares as well as the local car dealer.

 Lead Generation Option #3: Building In-House Lead Generation Assets

-Be Careful with Directories & Pay Per Lead Services
+Be Careful with Directories & Pay Per Lead Companies

 Building lead generation assets you own and control—your primary website, marketing microsites, opt-in email lists, etc.—is like buying property vs. renting it.
 It’s a long-term strategy.
 It takes quite a bit of time and effort invested before you start seeing the dividends.
 In some situations, waiting isn’t an option.
 If you need leads yesterday, joining a directory with a large, established base of traffic and/or signing up with a pay per lead service is an option.

 If you decide to test directory listings or a pay per lead company or two, here are some of the things you should keep on your radar:

 A Framework for Thinking About Lead gen Directories

 Getting listed in targeted high-traffic directories can deliver short-term leads, but whether or not the effort is worth it depends on your execution.
 With directory sites like Angie’s List and the Yellow Pages, you’re not building any long-term equity in a lead generation asset you own.
 Keep this in mind as you develop a strategy for testing such sites.
 Additionally, by investing in these sites, you may actually be making the road to long-term success more difficult—something I’ll touch on briefly below.